bluenviron/mavp2p/README.md

 * Dialect agnostic, supports any dialect
 * Supports domain names in place of IPs
 * Automatically reconnects to TCP and UDP servers
-* Multiplatform and available for multiple operating systems (Linux, Windows) and architectures (arm6, arm7, armhf, amd64)
+* Multiplatform, available for multiple operating systems (Linux, Windows) and architectures (arm6, arm7, armhf, amd64)

 Advantages with respect to _mavproxy_:
 * Does not require python nor any interpreter